godlikemouse/xfce4-finder/README.md

     xfconf-query -c xfce4-finder -p /web-search -s https://www.bing.com?q=%s

+## Installation
+This application is available under the Arch Linux AUR repository as a [PKGBUILD](https://aur.archlinux.org/packages/xfce4-finder/).
+To install using yaourt, use the following command:

+	yaourt xfce4-finder

 ## Building
 To build the application you will need to have the following dependencies installed.
 - [Glib 2.0](https://developer.gnome.org/glib/)